Jaimeloeuf/SS/README.md

 - Doing lots of research on programming languages
     - Learning more about PLT (Programming Language Theory)
     - Studying other languages
+    - Working on the type system with type inference
 - Working on the language spec whilst learning and building upon the research
     - Module system design
     - Researching and experimenting with how to embed Asynchronous programming / Concurrency / Parallel computing into the language semantics itself.